dengking/programming-language/docs/Cross-language/SWIG/doc/index.md

 #### 6.29.1 Introduction to director classes

 The **director feature** enables the ability for a target language class to derive from a **wrapped C++ class**.
 The target language can override virtual methods of a wrapped C++ class, thereby supporting **cross-language polymorphism**.
 Code can 'call up' from C++ into the target language by simply calling a virtual method overridden in a derived class in the target language.
-The wrapped C++ classes that have this ability are termed 'director' classes.
+The **wrapped C++ classes** that have this ability are termed 'director' classes.
 The director feature is documented individually in each target language and the reader should locate and read this to obtain a full understanding of directors.

+> NOTE:
+>
+> 目标语言中的类来实现源语言C++中的virtual class，实现**cross-language polymorphism**。

 #### 6.29.2 Using directors and target language callbacks

 SWIG's primary goal is to make it possible to call C/C++ code from a target language, however, the director feature enables the reverse.
 While there isn't simple direct support for calling target language code from C, the director feature makes this possible.
 It does require some work and additional wrapper code to be provided by the user.
 The additional code required must be C++ and not C code and hence may introduce a small dependency on C++ if using a pure C project.
-In a nutshell, the user must create a C++ base class and turn it into a director class.
-A virtual method in the director base class is required.
-SWIG generates the code to call up into the target language when wrapping the director virtual method.
+In a nutshell, the user must create a C++ base class and turn it into a **director class**.
+A **virtual method** in the director base class is required.
+SWIG generates the code to call up into the target language when wrapping the **director virtual method**.

+> NOTE:
+>
+> 所谓 "director class"，其实就是接口类

 ## 11 SWIG library